Tour of Idaho

 canyon.
 After another 1/4 of a mile this trail climbs the steep left

-bank of the narrowing canyon then heads west.
-Climb a sandy road up
+bank of the narrowing canyon then heads west along a fence line.
+Climb a

 with red ribbon) generally north up past large piles of lava rock to a

 power line road and a fence crossing.
 Head through the fence and

 proceed north for another 1/4 of a mile to a faint single track trail

 that heads west.
 Follow this trail, generally west, as it

 winds through dunes, sandy whoops and lava rock some 7 miles